DeloitteAU/webpack-config/README.md

 # DD FED build

 This project is a Deloitte Digital curated collection of Webpack plugins, loaders and configuration.

-Rather than installing and configuring many different npm dependencies on your project, you can simply add this one, and get up and running with Webpack in a way that is consistent with other Deloitte Digital FED projects.
+Rather than installing and configuring many different build tools, such as Webpack, Babel, Sass, and PostCSS, you can simply `npm install dd-fed-build --save-dev`, and get these tools up and running in a flash, in a way that is consistent with other Deloitte Digital FED projects.

+**Guiding principles:**

+- Build tools should be standard across similar projects.
+- Build tools should be maintained and continually improved in a central location.
+- It is not necessary to spend time configuring build tools on every project.
+- When build tools are improved, existing projects should have a workflow available to pull in that improvement.

-The following project types are supported:
+**The following project types are supported:**

 - Web standards projects
 - Vue.js projects